 A MePACS personal alarm alleviates the stress of the situation by giving you direct access to a 24/7 response team, professionally trained in emergencies and client-centred care.

-With home, mobile and watch alarms available, your signal for help is guaranteed to be answered within 2 minutes, with a proficient and experienced operator available to assess the situation and organise the most appropriate help for you.
+With home, mobile and watch alarms available, your signal for help is answered within 2 minutes, with a proficient and experienced operator available to assess the situation and organise the most appropriate help for you.

 Our ‘daily call’ service is also a reassuring welfare check for those who live alone.
 By pressing one button on a home speaker unit, you can let our team know that you are ready for the day and feeling well.
 This was an especially helpful connection for many of our clients during the COVID-19 pandemic as well.

 What can you do to reduce heat stress for seniors?

 - Keeping up your fluids is an absolute necessity.
 Regardless of how active you are, you need to drink more water during hot weather and never wait until you are thirsty.
 Carry a water bottle with you wherever you go, take frequent sips, and avoid drinks with lots of sugar.
 If you want more flavour in your water, add a slice of lemon or strawberries